Astor63/BL2-Mods/Custom Gear/Plasma Caster Hyperion Finesse - Moxxi Edition/ReadMe.md

-## Plasma Caster Hyperion Finesse - Circuit Board Edition
+## Plasma Caster Hyperion Finesse - Moxxi Edition

 In their early days in their making of weapons, Hyperion, seized Alien Technology plans and created the Finesse: a Plasma Caster which fire SEAPP (Smart Elemental Adaptive Plasma Projectile).